 4. Repetitive Behaviors and Movements

-with autism often repeat certain actions, movements, or routines repeatedly.
-These repetitive behaviors may help them feel calm or manage sensory overload.
+People with autism often repeat certain actions, movements, or routines repeatedly.
+These repetitive behaviours may help them feel calm or manage sensory overload.

-Parents searching for autism behavior treatment in Ludhiana often notice repetitive actions before receiving diagnosis.
+Parents searching for autism behaviour treatment in Ludhiana often notice repetitive actions before receiving a diagnosis.

 5. Difficulty Socializing with Others